arianrhodsandlot/A170/README.rst

 1. If a keyword received by A170 is a predefined tag in this `tag wall <https://fabiaoqing.com/tag>`_ , A170 will pick three stickers from a random page of the tag's index page.
 2. Otherwise it will perform a search using Google Images.

 A170's name comes from *NieR: Automata*.
-In that worldview, "A170" is the name of a Pod Program, which can be used to find rare materials.
+In that worldview, "A170: Scanner" is the name of a Pod Program, which can be used to find rare materials.

 License
 -------